Microsoft Eligibility Criteria for Freshers & Experienced 2025

 3. Technical Interview

 This is the highlight of the recruitment process.
 In this round, candidates are expected to solve problems related to programming, system design, and data structures.
-The candidates should demonstrate technical expertise and describe how they'd approach solving problems of different types and complexities.
+Candidates should demonstrate technical expertise and describe how they'd approach solving problems of different types and complexities.

 4. HR Interview

-Once candidates pass the technical round, they're responsible for the questions.
-This round tests a candidate's culture fit and ability to work in teams, solve problems, lead, and show their personality.
+Once candidates pass the technical round, they proceed to the HR interview.
+This round tests a candidate's culture fit and ability to work in teams, solve problems, demonstrate leadership, and show their personality.

 5. Final Interview/Offer

-The final round may include the super-senior leader or manager as a participant.
-Once a candidate clears all rounds, he is offered a place based on his performance.
+The final round may include a super-senior leader or manager as a participant.
+Once a candidate clears all rounds, they are offered a position based on their performance.

 Round Details

 Online Assessment A timed test, often hosted on platforms like HackerRank or Codility.
-It includes:
+Includes:

 Off-Campus Recruitment Process